crytic/building-secure-contracts/development-guidelines/workflow.md

 Check for known security issues:

 - [ ] Review your contracts with [Slither](https://github.com/crytic/slither).
 It has more than 40 built-in detectors for common vulnerabilities.
 Run it on every check-in with new code and ensure it gets a clean report (or use triage mode to silence certain issues).
-- [ ] Review your contracts with [Crytic](https://crytic.io/).
-It checks for 50 issues that Slither does not.
-Crytic can help your team stay on top of each other too, by easily surfacing security issues in Pull Requests on GitHub.

 Consider special features of your contract: